 - Higher maintenance costs

 The first thing to work out is what you can afford.
-You can do this by speaking to a lender or mortgage broker.
+When it comes to the deciding factor of a house vs apartment investment, you’ll need to start by having a chat with a good lender or mortgage broker.
 This will play a big part in what type of property you can buy.

 If you can afford an apartment in a great location but not a house, it is worth considering purchasing the apartment.
 Properties closer to a city centre will generally cost more because proximity to high-income employment is a key factor that affects values.